Meet our consultants

 Kimberly’s treatments focus on combining manual therapy techniques and functional dry needling with exercises geared towards addressing both local and global bodily dysfunctions.
 Kimberly strives to develop strong interpersonal connections with her clients by discussing and incorporating client’s interests, sports, and goals, to develop personalized treatment plans catered to their needs.

-Kimberly currently practices Level 1 Functional Dry Needling and has completed her Level 2 upper extremity orthopaedic manual therapy and her Level 1 and 2 in concussion management from Shannon McGuire.
-Looking to expand her skillset and knowledge, Kimberly plans to complete her orthopaedic levels and Level 2 in Functional Dry Needling while also taking courses to treat vestibular related issues.
+Kimberly currently practices Level 1 & 2 Functional Dry Needling and has completed her Level 2’s in both upper and lower extremity orthopaedic manual therapy, her Level 1 and 2 in concussion management from Shannon McGuire, and is trained to treat TMJ dysfunction following certification by Jonathan Reimer.
+Looking to expand her skillset and knowledge, Kimberly plans to complete additional orthopaedic levels and pursue courses to treat vestibular related issues.

 Matthew Fiorentini, MScPT, HBSc Kin

-Matthew is a dedicated and passionate Physiotherapy Intern who began his journey at the University of Western Ontario, where he graduated with an Honours Bachelor of Science in Kinesiology in 2021.
-His commitment to advancing his knowledge and skills led him to pursue a Master of Science in Physiotherapy from the University of Alberta, with his official graduation set for June of 2024.
+Matthew is a dedicated and passionate Physiotherapist who began his journey at the University of Western Ontario, where he graduated with an Honours Bachelor of Science in Kinesiology in 2021.
+His commitment to advancing his knowledge and skills led him to receive a Master of Science in Physiotherapy from the University of Alberta in 2024.